 Whole disk encryption protects everything on a disk drive – including the operating system.
 Even files you may not know about that keep exact copies of data that you've been working on, such as temporary files are encrypted.

-- Data is protected while a computer is turned off or in hibernation/sleep mode, as long as the hard disk is password protected
+- Data is protected while a computer is turned off or in sleep mode, as long as the hard disk is password protected.

-- Most useful on machines or peripherals that are likely to be lost or stolen (e.g., laptops and USB drives), but can be enabled on desktops as well
+- Most useful on hardware that is likely to be lost or stolen (e.g., laptops and USB drives), but can be enabled on desktops as well.

 - A key recovery process is available for managed computers in the WIN domain in the event of a lost password.

-- If necessary, the whole disk can be decrypted with the assistance of a local IT administrator
+- The whole disk can be decrypted with the assistance of a local IT administrator.

-- Users whose computers are not in the WIN domain should remember to save the password and key in a safe place, such as LastPass
+- Users who are not in the WIN domain must save their password and key in a safe place, such as LastPass.

-- Encryption does not protect a machine against malware (computer virus) infections
+- Encryption does not protect a machine against malware.

 Windows 7, 8 or 10